victorcastro/docs/docs/voice/voice-for-ios/voice-ios-miscellaneous.md

 Apple has since iOS 10 discontinued support for maintaining a _VoIP_ control connection alive via `-[UIApplication setKeepAliveTimeout:handler:]`.
 Attempting to use this method on an iOS device running iOS 10 results in the following warning log: `Legacy VoIP background mode is deprecated and no longer supported`.
 The Sinch feature _Active connection in background_ was using the keep alive handler API and is as a consequence no longer supported on iOS.
 It is recommended to use [VoIP Push Notifications](doc:voice-ios-local-and-remote-push-notifications) to achieve the equivalent functionality.

+### Missed Call Push Notifications

+Sinch SDK primarily use VoIP push notifications.
+Since iOS 13, Apple and iOS imposed stricter limitations and requirements on how each VoIP push notification that an application received must be reported to _CallKit_ as an incoming call.
+This has the implication that Sinch SDK no longer supports separate "Missed Call" push notifications.

+We recommend using your own non-VoIP push notification mechanism to deliver "Missed Call" push notifications.

 ## Push Notifications sent via your application server